Frequently Asked Questions

 Families and Children is for children under 19 years of age and pregnant women.
 Parents and other relatives who are providing care for unmarried children living with them may also qualify in this category, but the income limits are very low.

 How long does it take to find out if my children or I are eligible for Family and Children's programs?
-The Department of Family Services has 45 days to approve or deny an application.
+The Customer Service Center has 45 days to approve or deny an application.
 This is extended to 60 days if more information is needed from you.
 You will receive a letter in the mail letting you know if you qualify.

 Are there special programs for parents who lose Family Care Medicaid because of full-time employment or receipt of child support payments?
 Yes.
 Twelve and Four Month Extended Medical are transitional programs that can help individuals in these circumstances.